 The Disability History Association is excited to announce its Outstanding Book/Article Award.
 Submissions are welcome from scholars in all fields who engage in work relating to the history of disability.
-The award alternates between books and peer-reviewed articles.
-The award committee accepts book submissions in even years (beginning in 2012) and article submissions in odd years (beginning in 2013).
+Initially, the award alternated between books and peer-reviewed articles.
+Starting in 2018, the DHA award committee will be evaluating both the Best Book and the Best Article/Book Chapter each year.

-Although the award is open to all authors covering all geographic areas and time periods, the publication must be in English, and must have a publication date within the two years preceding the submission date (i.e., 2014-2016 for books eligible in the 2016 award cycle, and 2015-2017 for articles submitted during the 2017 award cycle).
+Although the award is open to all authors covering all geographic areas and time periods, the publication must be in English, and must have a publication date within the year preceding the submission date (i.e., 2018 for the 2019 award cycle).
+Exceptionally, books published in 2016 and 2017 will be eligible for the 2018 book award.
 Book submission may be single- or multiple-authored and may be a single monograph or an edited collection, provided the latter contains new and original scholarship.
 Articles may also be single- or multiple-authored and must be published in a peer-reviewed academic journal.
-Starting in 2017, the amount of the award will be $400.
+The amount of the award is $400.

 Authors should arrange for copies of the book or article to be mailed directly to the award committee by no later than May 1.
 Submissions may be sent electronically in a format compatible with screen reading software, such as a .doc file or a text-based .pdf.
 Submissions may also be sent in hard copy.
 Detailed instructions are usually posted by January.
 The Disability History Association board will announce the recipient of the DHA Outstanding Book/Article Award in September.

 Laura Micheletti Puaca, “The Largest Occupational Group of All the Disabled: Homemakers with Disabilities and Vocational Rehabilitation in Postwar America,” in Disabling Domesticity, ed.
 Michael Rembis (New York: Palgrave Macmillan, 2016), 73-102.